VISION 2020 CAMPAIGN

 Truly, Water is life.
 Without it, there is no existence.
 By this, we are dedicated to being part of the solution of serving over 1 Billion people around the world who currently lack access to life's most basic need: CLEAN WATER.

 Improper santiation and unsafe water leads to eye diseases such as trachoma, which are a large cause of blindness.

 Sub-Saharan Africa is the hardest hit by unsafe water, with 319 million people affected, with Southern Asia coming in second at 134 million people affected.

 ONLY $2 CAN SAVE LIVES

-Almost 2 in 3 people who need safe drinking water survive on less than $2 a day.
+Almost 2 out of 3 people in destitute areas who need safe drinking water survive on less than $2 a day.